Focusing

 Remember, the eyepiece has to be at the primary focus to see the image.

-The diagonal typically adds about 10cm to the position that the eyepiece is in.
-The drawtube in many telescopes is not designed to extend far enough to focus without the diagonal.
-If you want to use the telescope without the diagonal you will need to get an extension tube.
+The diagonal typically adds about 100mm to the position that the eyepiece is in.
+The drawtube in many refracting telescopes is not designed to extend far enough to focus without the diagonal.
+If you want to use the telescope without the diagonal you will need to get a 100mm extension tube.

 Refractor Object Glass: Lens elements wrong way round:

 If your refractor has been bought second-hand and despite following the focusing advice on this page, your stars have a little halo, or look like flowers, there is the strong possibility that the previous owner has cleaned the OG doublet lens and not put the elements back together correctly.
-In just four telescopes out of nearly 400 (March 2023) I have bought second-hand, over the last five years, this has been the case (Only 1% - This is not a big problem!).
+In just four telescopes out of nearly 400 (March 2023) I have bought second-hand, over the last five years, this has been the case (Only 1% - This is not a big problem, so, worry not about buying second-hand!)

-After just ten minutes work, I re-tested the Bresser SkyLux70 and the lights on the transmitter were perfect, crisp little points of red light with detail seen in the red light glass covers.
+After just ten minutes work, I re-tested the telescope (a Bresser SkyLux70 - An excellent telescope!) and the lights on the transmitter were perfect, crisp little points of red light with detail seen in the red light glass covers.
 Job done, and I had a beautiful telescope to sell with confidence.

 The two elements of the Object Glass 'doublet' in a refractor have four different surfaces.
 The front lens has two convex surfaces, slightly different to each other (This is the lens that is usually in the wrong way round causing the problems), and the back lens is plano-concave (like a dish - See diagram).
 Both these elements are carried in a 'cell' and held in place with a retaining ring.